 We understand that low latency is important, and we have built our systems on ultra-fast transcoding technology in order to provide highly resilient streaming at the lowest delay possible, which we are working to reduce over time.
 For most organizations, the tradeoff of a short delay is worth eliminating disruptions and having a 100% reliable stream!

 What do I need to get started?

-- Purchase Resi PRISM encoders for your broadcast site(s) and PRISM decoders for receiving site(s)
+- Purchase Resi server-grade encoders for your broadcast site(s) and Resi decoders for receiving site(s)